HITLER GOES WARSAW: 1939

 HITLER’S ENTOURAGE IN POLAND

-In contrast with the extensive escort during Hitler’s visit to Italy in 1938 and the upcoming war headquarters, the polish entourage of the fuhrer included a valued number of people.
+In contrast with the extensive escort during Hitler’s visit to Italy in 1938 and the upcoming war headquarters, the polish entourage of the fuhrer included a valued number of people, the practice that would be repeated during Hitler’s trip to Paris in June 1940.
 Heinz Linge and KARL KRAUSE took on the role of personal security next to Hitler.
 Kral Krause was known as ‘Fuhrer’s Schatten’ (Fuhrer’s shadow) and it would be this very journey to the front, that the chief valet would be dismissed.
 Krause failed to find the ‘Staatlich Fachingen’, the famous german mineral water for Hitler and passed off the Polish one for the desired, a deed revealed by his chief.
 After five years as the ‘Schatten’ (shadow), he had to retain his naval service.

 HEINZ LINGE, who succeeded the post of his mentor (Krause) in the midst of the Poland campaign, would write a book ‘With Hitler to the End: The Memoirs of Adolf Hitler’s Valet’, published in 1980).
 The Fuhrer was also accompanied by his two personal secretaries: CHRISTA SCHROEDER and Gerda Daranowski.
 Forty-six years later, Schroeder would also create after-war memoirs ‘He Was My Chief: The Memoirs of Adolf Hitler’s Secretary’.
 GERDA DARANOWSKI (she would take the name of her husband, Eckhard Christian, in 1943) had been working as Hitler’s secretary since 1937.
 Except for half a year in 1942-1943, she would remain with her chief until his death within the Berlin bunker.